CTPUG/wafer/docs/install.rst

    * The name will be the conference's name.

-   * By default, wafer assumes that the site will be accessible over ssl, so the registration emails will use an 'https' prefix.
+   * By default, wafer assumes that the site will be accessible over SSL, so the registration emails will use an 'https' prefix.
 If this is not the case, override the ``wafer/registration/activation_email.txt`` template.